Table of Contents

 - Overnight application of glucocorticoids or salicylic acid to remove crusts or scales

-- Avoid tinctures, alcoholic solutions, hair tonics etc. as they aggravate the condition
+- Avoid tinctures, alcoholic solutions, hair tonics, etc. since they aggravate the condition

 Face and trunk

-- Avoid greasy ointments and reduce or omit use of soaps
+- Avoid greasy ointments and reduce or omit the use of soaps

 - Alcoholic solutions are not recommended.